YahavGerhard/chacha20-hardware-accelerator/README.md

 The testbench uses modular **Tasks** to run multiple test cases, including the official **RFC 7539 Standard Test Vector**.
 This automated process compares the hardware-generated keystream against the expected mathematical results defined by the IETF.

 ### 2. Waveform Analysis & Timing
-Simulation results confirm the timing integrity of the ARX pipeline:
+The captured simulation waveform visually demonstrates the hardware's cycle-accurate behavior during an encryption task:
-* **FSM Latency:** Verification of the internal cycles required for the 20-round ChaCha20 transformation.
+* **Initialization & Computation Gap:** A single-clock pulse on the `start` signal triggers the FSM.
+The time gap between this `start` pulse and the `valid` signal rising represents the exact clock-cycle latency required for the 20-round ARX pipeline to process the matrix.
-* **Standard Compliance:** The 512-bit output was compared against reference vectors.
-For the RFC test case, the output matched the expected values (Starting with `e4e7f110...`), proving the correctness of the RTL implementation.
+* **Standard Compliance (Visualized):** Precisely when the `valid` flag transitions to high (`1`), the 512-bit `keystream` bus updates with the final computed data.
+The waveform shows the first 32-bit word emerging as `e4e7f110...`, which is a bit-perfect match to the IETF RFC 7539 reference vector.
-* **Real-time Streaming:** The `valid` flag correctly triggers the XOR phase, synchronized with the AXI-Stream clock.
+* **AXI-Stream Synchronization:** This `valid` signal acts as the trigger for the AXI-Stream `TVALID` line, guaranteeing that the DMA engine only pulls mathematically verified ciphertext.

 ![Simulation Waveform](simulation_waveform.png)